rizitis/kernelsANDboots/README.md

 # NOTES
 Works only if grub = bootloader
+# NOTE!!!
+Keep your mind on Slackware updates.
+If a/sysvinit-scripts upgraded or rebuilded from Pat, then if you overwrite your /etc/rc.d/rc.6 commands you must edit it again...

 You will have everything autoslack-initrd and slackup-grub giving plus always a second official slackware kernel no matter what upgradepkg do...